Authorities to present findings in fatal movie-set shooting

 Concerns have been raised about Halls’ safety record by colleagues on two previous productions.
 Halls has not returned phone calls and email messages seeking comment.

-Rust Movie Productions, the production company, says it is cooperating with Santa Fe authorities in their investigation and conducting its own internal review of procedures with the production shut down.
+Rust Movie Productions, the production company, says it is cooperating with Santa Fe authorities in their investigation and conducting its own internal review of procedures with the production shut d

-Hutchins, the married mother of a 9-year-old boy, grew up on a remote Soviet military base and worked on documentary films in Eastern Europe before studying film in Los Angeles and embarking on a promising movie-making career.
+This version corrects the date of the fatal shooting to Oct.
+21.